Achievable logoAchievable logo

 Urine concentration and dilution

-Single effect and flow of tubular fluid in the loop of Henle are the two processes involved in countercurrent multiplication.
-Single effect is a function of the thick segment of the ascending limb of the loop of Henle.
-The thick segment is impermeable to water.
-It has the Na+K+2Cl- transporter that absorbs NaCl.
-As electrolytes are absorbed while water is not, the tubular fluid becomes diluted.
+The single effect is produced by the thick segment of the ascending limb of the loop of Henle.
+This segment is impermeable to water and contains the Na+K+2Cl- transporter, which reabsorbs NaCl.
+Because electrolytes are absorbed while water is not, the tubular fluid becomes diluted.
 The absorbed NaCl enters the interstitial fluid, increasing its osmolarity.
-Water flows out of the descending limb into the interstitium which is at a higher osmolarity.
-End result is increased osmolarity in the descending limb and interstitium and decreased osmolarity in the thick segment of the ascending limb.
-This is called as single effect.
-The single effect and consequently the corticomedullary osmotic gradient is enhanced by ADH.
+Water then moves out of the descending limb into the interstitium (which now has a higher osmolarity).
+The end result is:

 Role of renal segments in concentration and dilution of urine